simulacrum6/comment-vis/layout/README.md

 `POST /layout/embeddings`

+Takes the words under the `words` property, converts them into coordinates and returns an array of coordinates, using [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html#examples-using-sklearn-manifold-tsne).

+* _Required Request Headers_: `Content-Type: application/json`
+* _Request Payload_: JSON Object, must contain property `words` (array of strings), may contain `range` (array of two numbers).
+If `range` is provided, the returned points are constrained to the minimum and maximum values in the range (default `[0,100]`).
+* _Response_ string, representing a JSON array of `points`.
+Each point is an array, containing two numbers (`x` and `y` coordinates).

+`POST /layout/embeddings`

-The service endpoint.
-Takes the words under the `words` property, converts them into coordinates and returns an array of coordinates.
+Takes the words under the `words` property, converts them into coordinates and returns an array of coordinates, using [Hierarchical Clustering](https://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering) with a hard-coded threshold for cluster similarity.
-Currently, only [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html#examples-using-sklearn-manifold-tsne) is supported as layouting function.

 * _Required Request Headers_: `Content-Type: application/json`
 * _Request Payload_: JSON Object, must contain property `words` (array of strings), may contain `range` (array of two numbers).
 If `range` is provided, the returned points are constrained to the minimum and maximum values in the range (default `[0,100]`).